mkcor/python-prog/_episodes/05-functions.md

 >
 > 3. Encapsulate the logic of your loop into a function called `iterate` that takes the initial
 >    population as its first input, the parameter `t_final` as its second input and the parameter
 >    `r` as its third input.
-The function should return the list of values representing the state of
+Note that here, we are using 'input' as a synonym for 'argument The function should return the list of values representing the state of
 >    the logistic map at times `t = [0, 1, ..., t_final]`.
 Run this function for periods `t_final = 100`
 >    and `1000` and print some of the values.
 Is the population trending toward a steady state?
 >